|

 ||||

-premises on 24 October 1932.
 It takes people’s

-breath away then, and it does the same today, although the building sadly no
+breath away then, and it does the same today, although sadly, the building no

 longer houses a bank.
 For a detailed look at some of the fantasy-filled

-architecture and interior design work, see THE LIVER BIRDS.
-In 1982, and again in 1992 to
+architecture and interior design work, see our feature THE LIVER BIRDS.

-two properties on a large island site opposite for £220,000.
+Directors acquired two properties on a large island site opposite for £220,000.
 The site, roughly

 rectangular in shape, is about 180 ft. in length and over 140 ft. in width.